koajs/koa-body/README.md

 - `keepExtensions` **{Boolean}** Files written to `uploadDir` will include the extensions of the original files, default `true`
 - `hash` **{String}** If you want checksums calculated for incoming files, set this to either `'sha1'` or `'md5'`, default `false`
 - `multiples` **{Boolean}** Multiple file uploads or no, default `true`
+- `onFileBegin` **{Function}** Special callback on file begin.
+The function is executed directly by formidable.
+It can be used to rename files before saving them to disk.
+[See the docs](https://github.com/felixge/node-formidable#filebegin)

 **Note**: You can patch request body to Node or Koa in same time if you want.